Dangocan/Acai/README.md

 ## How it works:

 Select flavor, size and accompaniments options.
+You can remake the order in case you change your mind